macksheppard20/ELK-Stack/README.md

 # ELK-Stack
-This repository contains yaml configuration files and documentation within my ELK Stack Automated ELK Stack Deployment
+This repository contains yaml configuration files and documentation within my ELK Stack

+#Automated ELK Stack Deployment
-The files in this repository were used to configure the network depicted below.
+-The files in this repository were used to configure the network depicted below.

 ![alt text](https://github.com/macksheppard20/ELK-Stack/blob/main/Diagrams/Network%20Diagram3.png "Network-Diagram")